What is a linear regression analysis?

 Here it is checked whether the coefficient of determination R2 in the population differs from zero.
 The null hypothesis is therefore that the coefficient of determination R2 in the population is zero.
 To confirm or reject the null hypothesis, the following F-test is calculated

 The calculated F-value must now be compared with the critical F-value.
 If the calculated F-value is greater than the critical F-value, the null hypothesis is rejected and the R2 deviates from zero in the population.
 The critical F-value can be read from the F-distribution table.
-The numerator degrees of freedom are k and the denominator degrees of freedom are n-k-1.
+The denominator degrees of freedom are k and the numerator degrees of freedom are n-k-1.